 The Dukan Diet is an example of a high protein and low carbohydrate diet.
 It was devised by Pierre Dukan.
 It is a classic high protein, low carb diet which revolves around 100 approved foods.
-It is not that well known in the USA but is certainly popular throughout Europe.
-Typically it is high on fruit abe vegetables, mainly lean protein and whole grains especially bread.
-Pierre Dukan designed primarily for weight loss but without forcing the issue.
+It is in the same league as other low carb diets such as the keto diet.

-The plan has four defined phases: Attack, Cruise, Consolidation, and Stabilization. .
+The plan has four defined phases: Attack, Cruise, Consolidation, and Stabilization.

-This one doesn’t rely on calorie counting as such because there is no limit of how much food is eaten during each of the phases.
+This diet doesn’t rely on calorie counting as such because there is no limit of how much food is eaten during each of the phases.
 The key aspect is to follow the rules of the plan and be strict about it.
 The objective is to achieve a loss of about 2 pounds in weight per week.

 Advocates reckon that long-term weight management is also more easily stuck to although it is advised by dieting bodies that the diet is only to be followed for a short term.
 People who have followed this diet reckon they lose weight very quickly which is highly encouraging.
 The diet is strict- extremely so and because of this, very prescriptive which means motivation to lose weight must be high in the first place.